drbean/edit/steve/shopping.md

 - Taiwanese tourists pay too much attention to shopping.
 For example, people go to DaHu just to buy things.
 - I went to QuanLian because I wanted to buy some gas cans.

+## A shopping experiment/experience

+Write again about a shopping experience you had, _not_ the same one as you wrote about before.
+Write about buying a different thing.

+Include the 4 sub-headings in your report:

+* Introduction
+* Method
+* Results
+* Discussion

+Do a mind map first with "IMRD" in the middle.

+* What did you think about before you set out?
+* What did you do in the store?
+* What happened in the store and when you went home?
+* What do you think about the experience?
+What did you learn from the experience?